AlexZhou876/music-editor/README.md

 any given .mid file from anywhere).

 ## Phase 3 GUI User Stories
+- be able to play back the whole composition
+- no others except preserving the functionality of earlier user stories

+## Wish List
 - selection of notes or a group of notes (using box select).
 Must be able to move the selected notes
 - copy and pasting of selected notes.
 - ability to pan and zoom in the 2d environment where the piece is displayed.
 - ability to play the composition from a starting point.
+- ability to undo last action
+- have text annotations, including title and credits at the beginning
+- separate piece into different voices, like layers in an image editing app